 We are committed to ensuring matters of dispute between students and the University are resolved fairly and promptly.
 This commitment is consistent with our long-term goal to be recognised for providing world-class education and a fulfilling student experience, as articulated in ECU’s strategy document, Engaging Minds; Engaging Communities.
 Towards 2020.

-Here you will find information, for both students and staff, on what students can do if they have a concern or complaint about our services or administrative practices, including the steps that can be taken to resolve the concern or complaint.
+The Office of Governance Services will provide information, for both students and staff, on what students can do if they have a concern or complaint about our services or administrative practices, including the steps that can be taken to resolve the concern or complaint.

 The Student Complaints Policy does not supersede appeal processes established under statutes, rules, or by-laws.